Do I Need One Hearing Aid or Two Hearing Aids?

 Benefits of Having Two Hearing Aids

-Since the brain localizes sounds by listening from both sides, it is often helpful to wear hearing aids in both ears.
+Since the brain localizes sounds by listening from both sides, it is often helpful to wear hearing aids in both ears or to buy a full pair of hearing aids.
 When talking with people seated on either side of you, your brain has to take in sounds from both directions and decide which way to turn to listen.
 With only one hearing aid, the volumes may be different in both ears and the brain may get confused about where the sound is coming from.

 There may also be background sound competing with your conversation, and two hearing aids allow the brain to determine which sound to listen to.
 The brain constantly deals with competing sounds, so it is important to maintain the same levels on both sides.